Logo

-James Edwin Otto was born on January 5,1938 and is an American former professional football player who played as a center for the Oakland Raiders of the American Football League and National Football League for 15 seasons.
+James Edwin Otto was an American professional football player who was a center for 15 seasons with the Oakland Raiders of the American Football League and National Football League.

 2.